aonufrei/threads-docs/threads.md

 */
 ```

-To create a custom thread you need to create new instance of `Thread` class and pass the `Runnable` interface to it.
+To create a custom thread you need to create a new instance of `Thread` class and pass the `Runnable` interface to it.
 Now use the `start()` method to execute the thread in parallel.
 ```java
 Thread myCustomThread = new Thread(...);
 myCustomThread.start();